fogus/spiel/pyramidenspiel/carbonite-dice/README.markdown

 > For example, if you have a red pyramid in the Counter and
 > the roll of your IceDice dice shows a red spot with a small
-> and a medium pyraid face then you *must* remove a small red
+> and a medium pyramid face then you *must* remove a small red
 > *and* a medium red from the bank for the remainder of the game.

 ### Unable to match pyramids